Don't Sleep in the Subway

-"Don't Sleep in the Subway" is a song written by Tony Hatch and Jackie Trent and recorded by British singer Petula Clark, for whom it was an April 1967 single release.
+"Don't Sleep in the Subway" is a song written by Tony Hatch and Jackie Trent and recorded by the British singer Petula Clark, who released it as a single in April 1967.

-It received a 1968 Grammy award nomination for best contemporary song, losing to "Up, Up and Away" by The 5th Dimension.
+It received a 1968 Grammy Award nomination for best contemporary song, losing to "Up, Up and Away" by The 5th Dimension.

 Background

 The song was constructed from three different sections of music previously composed by Hatch; it changes in musical style from pop to symphonic and then, for the chorus, to a Beach Boys-like melody.

 In the lyrics the narrator advises her sweetheart against storming out after an argument due to his "foolish pride".
 If he does, he will "sleep in the subway" or "stand in the pouring rain" merely to prove his point.
 Although in Scotland there has long existed the Glasgow Subway metro line, in England the term "subway" refers to a pedestrian underpass rather than to an underground transit system.
 Hatch employed the term in the North American sense.
 According to the song's co-writer Jackie Trent the title lyric was suggested by the 1961–62 Broadway musical Subways Are for Sleeping.